evilwan/stakelbase/README.md

 The list of variations is sorted in descending order of the weights in the opening book, so the move with the highest score is shown first.

+## Usage

+Download all the files in this repository in the same local directory.
+Next open testsb.html in a web browser (with Javascript enabled) That's it.

 ## Quick introduction of the tool

 After loading the interface, the first thing to do is to load a binary opening book from file (usually with extension .bin)